farant/catholic-3rd-millennium/README.md

         with perhaps a few exceptions.

 11. What are the negative consequences of imperfect governments?
 11.1.
-Imperfect governments are ripe for demonic manipulation 11.2.
-Imperfect governments can legislate and enforce unjust and immoral laws
+Governments that are imperfect in scope are ripe for demonic manipulation.
+11.2.
+Imperfections of structure lead to imperfections of governing.
+11.3.
+Imperfections of governing are intrinsically harmful.

 12. Why are governments imperfect in scope ripe for demonic manipulation?
 12.1.
 Demons generally are able to succeed at severely corrupting a small number of